madalenarb/LizardNRoachesNWasps-Part-B/README.md

 - Multithreading without resorting to non-blocking communication or active wait.
 - Utilizes **Protocol Buffers** for message encoding.

-## Building and Running
+# Building and Running

-Use the Makefile in the project's root directory:
+Certainly, here's the section for your README.md file in Markdown format:

 ## How to Run "LizardsNroachesNwasps"